 Maintenance and Repairs on your RV Water System

 Maintenance and Routine Care

-With some regular care and maintenance, you can keep your RV plumbing working well for many years without requiring any RV parts replacement or expensive repairs.
+With some regular care and maintenance, you can keep your plumbing working well for many years without requiring any parts replacement or expensive repairs.

 What to Avoid Flushing

-You should never flush anything down your toilet other than water, waste, and toilet paper.
-It’s even best to use simple one-ply toilet paper to avoid clogging your RV plumbing system.
+You should never be flushing anything down your toilet other than water, waste, and tissue paper.
+It’s even best to use simple one-ply tissue paper to avoid clogging your plumbing system.
 More substantial, thicker paper towels and other obstructions can clog your drainage pipe or get stuck in your black water tank, where they can cause minor internal problems.